myrrlyn/apocrypha.es/priv/archive/1tueuo.md

 invasion.
 Indeed, how does one approach those who sent soldiers to die reclaiming Hegathe, and yet have virulently opposed us for decades?

-The Forebears hold an inherited grudge over us due to our ancestors' rule of Yokuda and the civil war that once plagued this land, but to them I say this: why did the Na-Totambu lead if they were not suited for the job?
+The Forebears hold an inherited grudge over us due to our ancestors’ rule of Yokuda and the civil war that once plagued this land, but to them I say this: why did the Na-Totambu lead if they were not suited for the job?